CK6853/CatanCompanion/README.md

 ## Deployed [here](https://iridescent-griffin-d67dee.netlify.app/)

+Currently designed for use on my tablet, might make it more phone- and desktop-compatible at some point in the future.

 # Catan Companion
 Catan is one of the few board games I can convince my family to play, but there's one part of the game that some of them find frustrating - resource gathering.